 3. The assessment of whether members of the administrative, management or supervisory body are 'fit' shall take account of the respective duties allocated to individual members to ensure appropriate diversity of qualifications, knowledge and relevant experience to ensure that the undertaking is managed and overseen in a professional manner.

-4. The assessment of whether a person is 'proper' shall include an assessment of that person's honesty and financial soundness based on evidence regarding their character, personal behaviour and business conduct including any criminal, financial and supervisory aspects relevant for the purpose assessment.
+4. The assessment of whether a person is 'proper' shall include an assessment of that person's honesty and financial soundness based on evidence regarding their character, personal behaviour and business conduct including any criminal, financial and supervisory aspects relevant for the purpose of the assessment.

 SECTION 4